How Do We Heal Nerves?

 There are 3 parts to our treatment of neuropathy:

 1. We increase blood flood to the nerves using a cutting-edge technology called “low level light therapy” that was developed by NASA and approved by the FDA over 20 years ago in 2001!
-NASA was trying to find a way to heal wounds and space and found this therapy create new blood vessels, process called “angiogenesis”.
+NASA was trying to find a way to heal wounds and space and found this therapy creates new blood vessels, a process called “angiogenesis”.

 3. Last is nutritional therapy.
 As your body heals, we need to support it through the process as well as give it the building blocks it will need for the increased nerve growth.
-Patients suffering from neuropathy will have chronic inflammatory states, by addressing and supporting your body as we work to stop the inflammation helps not just your feet but your entire body (the lack of blood flow may be causing symptoms just in your feet, but it’s also happening in your brain, your heart, your lungs and everywhere else).
+Patients suffering from neuropathy will have chronic inflammatory states.
+By addressing and supporting your body as we work to stop the inflammation helps not just your feet but your entire body (the lack of blood flow may be causing symptoms just in your feet, but it’s also happening in your brain, your heart, your lungs and everywhere else).